Icy-Mint/building-graph-chatbot/README.md

 RETURN path
 LIMIT 50

+### 📂 Short Description for Chatbot.py

+This Streamlit-based chatbot answers building management questions using an LLM classifier (via LangChain) to extract intent (hottest, coldest, occupancy, ac_mapping, fallback) and room number.
+SensorHelper and GraphHelper handle CSV sensor data and Neo4j queries.
+The system routes questions to helper functions based on LLM-classified intent, with fallback to LLM for open-ended queries.

+## Pros

+    Simple, maintainable routing logic.

+    LLM handles synonyms and paraphrasing.

+    Structured parsing reduces hallucination.

+    Efficient hybrid of LLM + Python functions.

+    Easily extensible for new actions.

+## Cons

+    Rigid: pre-defined action labels required.

+    Limited for multi-step or complex reasoning.

+    LLM only classifies, no dynamic function calling.

+    More complex as functions scale.

+    No conversation memory or context.

 ### 1 .
 Test this questiona in the chatbot“Which rooms are serviced by which AC units?”

 You should see the cypher block in your terminal